 First, you need to decide what type of exchange you will have.
 You could have:

 - aunts and uncles exchange with other aunts and uncles

 - family exchange (one family buys for another whole family)

 - siblings of each family exchange with each other (for example, I would exchange with my sisters.
-We did this for awhile and my husband and brother-in-laws didn’t mind a bit!)
+We did this for a while and my husband and brothers-in-law didn’t mind a bit!)

 - every person draws the name of another person (this would end up with adults exchanging gifts with kids and vice versa)

 We have done almost every one of these options!
 The one that we enjoy the most is the FAMILY EXCHANGE.
 Several years ago, we decided this works best for our families on both sides so we just have a rotation going.
 In October or November, one of us reminds the rest who is buying for who this year.
 For example:

 Family 4 buys for Family 1

 Family 4 buys for Family 2

 Next, decide on a budget: This is important!
 You don’t want hurt feelings because one family spent $40 on each individual gift and another family spent $4.
 To avoid anyone feeling badly if their budget is lower than another person’s, have everyone email their preferred budget amount to one person in the family that will be discreet. 🙂 Have that person pick a reasonable budget amount and then send out the decided amount to everyone.
 This could be a standing amount or something adjusted each year.